 We work closely with schools in Bexley to encourage sustainable travel on the school run.
 Using the TfL STARS website, staff in schools are asked to input their schools’ Travel Plans after undertaking various school activities.
 The London Borough of Bexley helps schools to encourage staff, pupils and parents to travel to and from school more sustainably and actively by providing free incentives (e.g. pedestrian (Walkability) skills/Bikeability training for children and adults) and offer engineering measures around the schools if required.

 Work with schools

-We run various educational and training projects within schools and colleges to promote safer behaviour on our roads.
-These include: Children's Traffic Club, Walkability, Bikeability, Junior Road Safety Officers and various theatre in education productions.
+We run educational and training projects within primary and secondary schools to promote safer behaviour on our roads.
+These are Walkability and Bikeability.